bosagora/agora/doc/DNS.md

 and `flash.testnet.bosagora.io`.

-The `validators` zone holds information about currently (and potentially past) eligible nodes, while `flash` holds informations about eligible `flash` nodes.
+The `validators` zone holds information about currently (and potentially past) eligible nodes, while `flash` holds information about eligible `flash` nodes.

 It is expected that on the long run `flash` would hold orders of magnitude more nodes than `validators`, although this might not be the case early on.